chrisfcarroll/TestBase/README.md

 Less useful if
 ----------------
-You don't need mocks and you already have a full fluent assertions library
+You don't need mocks and you already have a full fluent assertions library.